j-abed/j-abed.github.io/_posts/2025-01-06-Day 5 Good Things Jar.md

 ---
 layout: post
-title: "Day 5 - Good Things Jar App"
+title: 'Day 5 - Building a "Good Things" Jar App'
 date: 2025-01-06 10:00:00 +0000
 categories: [wordle, python, statistics, react, data science, fundamentals, dev]
 permalink: /day-5/
 ---

-## Day 5: Building a Good Things Jar App

 Welcome back to Day 5 of our seven-day project series!
 Today, I’m thrilled to dive into a project that’s both personal and inspiring: the **Good Things Jar App**.
 This app is rooted in a beautiful idea shared by a friend: Ashley Sumner, and it’s become a project that I enjoy working on.
 The app takes the timeless practice of gratitude journaling and gives it a digital twist.